pmbittner/Polypropylene/README.md

 ## Feedback
 I welcome any constructive critism or questions.
-Feel free to open issues or comments here on GitHub.
+Feel free to open issues or pull-requests here on GitHub.

 ## Naming Conventions and "Where does the name come from?"